megaease/easemesh/docs/multiple-canaries-guide.md

 ![image](imgs/multiple-canaries-guide-01.png)

-Then at (2), `team-delivery` deployed a local canary `delivery-beijing` to test a new feature for traffic from Beijing.
+Then at (2), `the delivery team` deployed a local canary `delivery-beijing` to test a new feature for traffic from Beijing.

 ![image](imgs/multiple-canaries-guide-02.png)

-And we go to (3), another team `team-restaurant` deployed another local canary `restaurant-beijing` to test another new feature.
+And we go to (3), another team `the restaurant team` deployed another local canary `restaurant-beijing` to test another new feature.
 So if the two canaries handled some or all common traffic, the clients might get unexpected results.
 For example, `restaurant-beijing` returned a cook duration but `delivery-beijing` returned a delivery duration, where the sum of two separated durations is not consistent with the original total duration.
 This kind of confusing situation isn’t absolutely what we want to appear.

 ![image](imgs/multiple-canaries-guide-03.png)